 More powder pleasure...more queuing pain

-Create awareness of RMHOA, the issues and the need for the group to provide input for future development and amenities on the mountain in keeping with RMHOA goals:
+Create awareness of the concerns and filling the need for unity, advocacy and input for development and amenities on the mountain in keeping with RMHOA goals:

 Establish, grow and foster a homeowners group that represents a major stakeholder interest in the resort.

 As a major stakeholder, be invited to provide views in regulatory discussions and approvals that may impact the resort.